World first: ArcelorMittal Belgium starts construction on two pioneering projects to further reduce carbon emissions

 Via the Steelanol plant, we will transform the carbon-containing gases from our blast furnaces into bioethanol to be used as fuel for transportation or even for the production of synthetic materials.
 This will be the first industrial installation of its kind in Europe, producing 80 million litres of bioethanol annually.

 The technology in the gas conversion process was pioneered by Chicago-based company, LanzaTech, with whom ArcelorMittal has entered a long-term partnership.
 The technology licensed by LanzaTech uses microbes that feed on carbon monoxide to produce bioethanol.

 For the construction of the new installation, up to 500 external jobs will be created and about 30 new permanent direct jobs will be created for the operation of this installation.
-The commissioning and first production are expected by the end of 2020.
+The commissioning and first production are expected in the course of 2022.

 The application of this microbial gas conversion system significantly advances ArcelorMittal’s carbon capture and storage (CCS) and carbon capture and utilization (CCU) capabilities and enhances steel’s role in the circular economy.
 ArcelorMittal’s long-term aspiration is to become a zero-waste business by further upscaling these innovations, with all materials used or generated during steel production recuperated, treated and reused in the production chain or becoming the raw materials for other industries.
 We do not want to limit ourselves to reusing our own waste, but we can also play a role in the processing of waste from other sectors.

 Geert Bourgeois (Minister-President of the Flemish government): “These investments are proof that, within the heavy industry, it is possible to realise innovative and sustainable projects that have a positive impact on CO2 emissions, while at the same time creating additional jobs.
 In order to be able to produce the steel of the future and keep the companies in our midst, we need to take the lead in production innovation and cooperation between the public and private sectors.”